npgsql/doc/conceptual/Npgsql/connection-string-parameters.md

 EF Template Database     | The database template to specify when creating a database in Entity Framework.                       | template1
 EF Admin Database        | The database admin to specify when creating and dropping a database in Entity Framework.             | template1
 Load Table Composites    | Load table composite type definitions, and not just free-standing composite types.                   | false
-ArrayNullabilityMode     | Configure the way arrays of value types are returned when requested as object instances.
+Array Nullability Mode   | Configure the way arrays of value types are returned when requested as object instances.
 Possible values are: Never (arrays of value types are always returned as non-nullable arrays), Always (arrays of value types are always returned as nullable arrays) and PerInstance (the type of array that gets returned is determined at runtime).             | Never

 ## Compatibility